BKWLD/shopify-gtm-instrumentor/README.md

 - `variantPayload` - Either:
   - A Shopify numeric id, in which case the full variant is looked up via the Storefront API
   - A Shopify `gid://shopify/ProductVariant/###` style id, which will also be looked up via Storefront API
-  - A [Shopify ProductVariant object](https://shopify.dev/docs/storefront-api/reference/products/productvariant) with `product` property.
+  - A [Shopify ProductVariant object](https://shopify.dev/docs/storefront-api/reference/products/productvariant) with `product` property.  _Not recommended since it requires particular fields to be present._

 - `options` - Supports the following keys
   - `el` - Optional DOM Element.
 If supplied, an IntersectionObserver will be attached to the element that triggers the event only once (and only once) the element has entered the viewport.